 What is death in service insurance?

-Looking after their staff is a responsibility most employers take seriously.
-But sometimes life can take an unexpected turn, and a tragedy such as an employee passing away can leave their family and loved ones in both emotional and financial turmoil.
+As an employer, looking after your staff is a responsibility you no doubt take very seriously.
+But sometimes life can take an unexpected turn, and a tragedy such as an employee passing away can leave families and loved ones in both emotional and financial turmoil.

-Death in service insurance is a life insurance policy an employer takes out on behalf of their employees and is designed to pay out a lump sum to their loved ones in the unfortunate event of their passing.
+Death in service insurance (also known as group life insurance) is a life insurance policy an employer takes out on behalf of their employees.
+It is designed to pay out a lump sum to their loved ones in the unfortunate event of their passing.

-As the employer, you take out the insurance and offer it to your employees as part of their benefits package.
+As the employer, you take out the insurance and provide it to your employees as part of your benefits package.
 The insurance usually covers someone during the time they are employed by your company, with the cover ending for that employee when they leave, retire or reach an age chosen by you and specified in the policy.

 What are the benefits of death in service insurance?